mgrainger87/GenerativeCompilation/README.md

 These techniques were chosen because they can be applied to relatively simple code that an LLM is likely to be able to understand.
 Other techniques such as function inlining and tail recursion optimization were considered, but it proved difficult to get the LLM to reason correctly about source code that can be optimized using these techniques.

 ## Results

+#### Assembly Optimization

+Overall, we were successful in having GPT-4 optimize Clang-generated assembly for a given compilation unit, and the assembly performed better than the original, but largely not as well as fully-optimized Clang assembly.

+#### Direct Assembly Generation

+GPT-4 was able to generate assembly directly from the C compilation unit in basic cases, but struggled to generate code that compiled, linked, ran, and passed tests for more complicated problems.
+Further prompt engineering may help GPT solve more complex problems.
+See the [Future Directions](#future-directions) section below.

+See results for each optimization type below.
+Graphs for each problem are in the [analysis](analysis/) folder.

 ### Constant Folding